ZEN FOR NOTHING

 Penzel also peppers the movie with quotes from an early 20th-century Antaiji abbot, Kodo Sawaki.
 With a movie this lean on exposition, each quote explodes with significance.
 These quotes address the contradictory nature of Zen, some humorously, some challengingly.
 The best ones are the riddles.

-A version of the above review first appeared in the pages of Boulder Weekly Vol. 26, No. 43, “Life without an operating manual.”
+The above review first appeared in the pages of Boulder Weekly Vol. 26, No. 43, “Life without an operating manual.”